PaulScholefield/random_forest/README.md

-# random_forest
+# Geospatial Image Segmentation and Classification Script
 A short script to take a multiband raster and a set of training data, and classify the raster using segmentation

-# Geospatial Image Segmentation and Classification Script

 ## Installation Instructions